programmercave0/programmercave0.github.io/_posts/2018-02-08-C++: Move all Even numbers before Odd numbers in Singly Linked List (Using STL).md

 ---
 layout: post
 title: "Move all Odd numbers after Even numbers in Singly Linked List | C++ Implementation"
+subtitle: "Given a Singly Linked List, we have to modify it such that all Even numbers appear before Odd numbers."
+author: "Programmercave"
+header-img: "assets/moveevenbeforeodd.png"
 tags:  [C++, Algorithm, Linked List, Data Structures]
 date: 2018-02-08
 ---